 Ultrascope (2013) is also impressive, a collection of dark widescreen music for head trips and 3D adventuring.
 Whereas Return To The City had an urban future noir quality to it, this one maps an altogether more alien terrain.
 The title track surges and sighs with a dramatic string-laden melody, big drones and thundering drums.
 "Horizon Vector" is one of several tracks that uses a Berlin-school arpeggio but in this case slightly detunes it, giving off that surreal air that Woob does so well.
 The 24-minute "Ultrascope II" veers between gorgeous, soaring synth chords and dark, sustained strings that hover as if in suspended animation, skirting the edge of outright dissonance without tipping you into the abyss.
 Of course it's all very cinematic - a Woob trademark - and the music would be a perfect foil for Ridley Scott's Prometheus visuals instead of the purely functional atmospherics that passed for most of that film's score.

-Finally, there is Adpation (2015), Woob's stunning venture into retro horror territory.
-It's an imaginary score to an 80's horror film starring a lonely seaside village, a girl in trouble, and an abandoned game arcade that comes to life and turns the locals into the undead.
-It's spectacularly atmospheric; a melodic, richly textured tapestry of ghostly breakbeats, old movie samples, beatless suspended strings, 8-bit arcade game sounds and - unusually for a Woob album - two slamming pieces of dark progressive trance.
-The album unites two of the composer's passions - cinema and video games - and hangs together in its own unsettling dreamlike way, marking another highpoint in Woob's catalogue of exotic electronica.
-“Broken Console” is a standout with its 8-bit bleeps arranged into a dense, fast-spinning melody and dressed in wispy harmonies, a haunting and incredibly beautiful thing.
+Finally, Adpation (2015) and Death By Coin-Op (2016) are two more essentials, marking a rich and visceral venture into retro horror territory.
+These two albums form the score to an imaginary 80's horror film starring a lonely seaside village, a girl in trouble, and an abandoned video game arcade that comes to life and turns the locals into the undead.
+It's spectacularly atmospheric music; a melodic, richly textured tapestry of ghostly breakbeats, old movie samples, beatless suspended strings, 8-bit arcade game sounds and - unusually for Woob up to this point - some slamming pieces of dark, progressive 21st century trance.
+Retro synth fans will also love the echoes of 80's Tangerine Dream-style synthpop and John Carpenter’s electronic film scores.
+The albums unite two of Frankland's passions - cinema and video games - and it all hangs together in an unsettling dreamlike way, marking another highpoint in Woob's catalogue of exotic electronica.
+“Beautiful Sadness” is a weepingly sad synthpop lullaby with sighing wordless vocals to match.
+“Broken Console” is another standout with its 8-bit bleeps arranged into a dense, fast-spinning melody and dressed in wispy harmonies, a haunting and incredibly beautiful thing.